7 Social Expectations You Must Constantly Fight

 I got married when I was 24, and my wife was 22.

-I immediately heard a ton of people telling me that I was too young to get married, and they could not believe I was doing this so young and blah blah blah.
+They could not believe I was doing this so young and blah blah blah.

 Now, I have no problem with waiting until you are older to get married and have kids, all of that jazz.